HCACE-crypto/HCACE/README.md

 This is the implementation of HCACE and We use Python to implement this scheme.

 ## Dependencies:
-* [Charm-Crypto](https://github.com/JHUISI/charm): this is a framework for rapidly prototyping advanced cryptosystems based on the Python language.
+* [Charm-Crypto](https://github.com/JHUISI/charm): This is a framework for rapidly prototyping advanced cryptosystems based on the Python language.

+* [Occlum](https://github.com/occlum/occlum): This is is a memory-safe, multi-process library OS (LibOS) for [Intel SGX](https://github.com/intel/linux-sgx), thus we can run the python code in SGX with no modification.

-We tested in the following environment:
+We tested in Ubuntu 22.04 in the following environment:
 * Python 3.10.12

 * Charm-Crypto 0.50

+* Occlum 0.30.0

 ## Scheme
 The structure of the HCACE is as follows:
-* /build_blocks: Building blocks for implementing HACE.
-It mainly includes the implementation of an AKPABE (Anonymous Key-Policy ABE) scheme and a [CDABACE](https://github.com/CDABACE/CDABACE) scheme, etc.
+* /build_blocks: Building blocks for implementing HCACE.

 * HCACE.py: Python code for the HCACE scheme.

 * testHCACE.py: Python code to run "HCACE.py" under a simple example.
+In our paper, we need to run the sender sanitization and receiver sanitization of HCACE in TEE.
+To simplify the experiment, we just run the whole HCACE scheme in TEE (SGX is actually used) and record the time spent on sender sanitization and receiver sanitization.
+You can see how to run the code in SGX in [Run in SGX](#run-in-sgx).
+For the same reason, we record the running time of all algorithms except sender sanitization and receiver sanitization in the experiment by running the following command.
+    ```
+    python(3) ./testHCACE.py # cd into ./HCACE before
+    ```
-* /ooclum-HACE: This directory shows how to run the HCACE sheme in the SGX.
-Please see the README in this directory to know more.
+* /ooclum-HACE: The code to run the HCACE sheme in SGX.

+## Run in SGX
+The following are the steps to run HCACE in SGX (note that your machine need to support Intel SGX):
+1. Follow the instructions of 01.Install Intel SGX and 02.Install Occlum in [guide](./guide.pdf) to install sgx and occlum.

+2. Before you can run Python in Occlum, you also need to install a conda or miniconda(Refer to the 03.1 install minaconda with the following script in [guide](./guide.pdf)).
+Also we give out an example np and you can follow the instruction of 03.Run Python in Occlum in [guide](./guide.pdf) to run this example (the code is in folder ./occlum-HCACE/np).

+3. cd into ./occlum-HCACE
+    ```
+    cd occlum-HCACE
+    ```
+4. run the script init.sh
+    ```
+    ./init.sh
+    ```
+5. run the script build.sh
+    ```
+    ./build.sh
+    ```
+6. run the script run.sh
+    ```
+    ./run.sh
+    ```
+7. Then you can run the HCACE in SGX